 Elizabeth Clough graduated from Berklee College of Music in 2016 with a Bachelor of Music degree in Music Therapy.
-Elizabeth completed her music therapy internship at the Hochstein School of Music and Dance from September 2016 to June 2017.
+Elizabeth completed her music therapy internship at The Hochstein School from September 2016 to June 2017.
 After completing her music therapy internship, she joined the expressive arts department at Hochstein as a music therapist in July 2017.

 Elizabeth has provided music therapy to a variety of populations including adults and children with developmental disabilities, individuals with mental illness, and children and adolescents with various medical conditions.
 She specializes in working with older adults suffering from Alzheimer’s and Dementia.
 Elizabeth has provided music therapy in a variety of settings including nursing homes, day programs for individuals with multiple disabilities, psychiatric hospitals, and a woman’s homeless shelter.
 Elizabeth is very passionate about using music to heal and to help in whatever ways possible and is excited to continue this at Hochstein.